 After five years on the tube, we returned the poems to the printed page as 100 Poems on the Underground, which quickly became a best-seller.
 Our latest collection, Poems on the Underground: A New Edition, is now a Penguin Classic.
 Most recently, we have added free leaflets of poems on special themes, available on station platforms.
 Tube displays and free leaflets have been made possible by the generous support of London Underground, Arts Council England and The British Council, which has sent our posters to its offices abroad, inspiring similar programmes in cities across the world.
 Posters are designed by Tom Davidson, and are usually available from The Poetry Society and London Transport Museum.

-We’re delighted to be back on the Tube with a new set of Poems in November.
+We’re delighted to be back on the Tube with a new set of Poems 3 times a year.

 You can see our new set of Poems from August here

 You can download a copy of the London Poems on the Underground Leaflet here